Lullingstone Castle: History

-Mentioned in the Domesday Book, the manor of Lullingstone was acquired in 1279 by Gregory de Rokesley, who served eight terms as Lord Mayor of London.
+Mentioned in the Domesday Book of 1086, the manor of Lullingstone was acquired in 1279 by Gregory de Rokesley, who served eight terms as Lord Mayor of London.
 It passed down in the Rokesley family for several generations before being sold to the Peche family.
 The present manor house was started in 1497 by Sir John Peche, High Sheriff of Kent for 1494-95 and later (1509) joint Lord Deputy of Calais.
-Henry VIII and Queen Anne were regular visitors to the house.
+Henry VIII and Anne Boleyn were regular visitors to the house.

-In 1543 the estate passed by marriage to his nephew, Sir Percyval Hart, chief steward and knight harbinger to King Henry VIII, King Edward VI, Queen Mary I, and Queen Elizabeth I. He died in 1580 and the estate passed to his grandson, Sir Percival Hart.
+In 1543 the estate passed by marriage to his nephew, Sir Percyvall Hart, chief steward and knight harbinger to King Henry VIII, King Edward VI, Queen Mary I, and Queen Elizabeth I. He died in 1580 and the estate passed to his grandson, Sir Percival Hart.
 In May 1603 he sent fish and poultry from the Lullingstone estate to King James at Theobalds.
 The house passed to his great-grandson, yet another Percival Hart, who was High Sheriff of Kent in 1706, who remodelled the house and renamed it Lullingstone Castle.
 He left one daughter, Anne, who in turn married John Bluet and Sir Thomas Dyke.

 In 1934 the estate was sold to Kemp Town Brewery, who resold it to Kent County Council in 1938.
 It was occupied by the Army during World War II.
 In the mid-1960s Dartford Rural District council laid out a golf course in the grounds and created a public park.
 The house itself remains in the hands of the Hart Dyke family.

 In 2011, the Castle was the location for the Comparethemarket.com advert 'Tough decision', featuring meerkats Sergei and Aleksandr.

-The house

-The house, now known as Lullingstone Castle (though it in no way resembles a castle) is a Grade II* listed building which is built in red brick in three storeys.
-Traces of the original 16th-century building can be seen in the north and east fronts, between which is the remodelled two-storey entrance front.

-The gatehouse
+Architecture

+Gatehouse

-The gatehouse was constructed in the late 16th century.
-Built by Sir John Peche, it is believed to be one of the first in England built entirely of brick.
-Only the outer gatehouse remains - the inner gatehouse was demolished in the 18th century.
+The house used to have two gatehouses, an outer gatehouse, which remains, and an inner gatehouse, which was demolished in the 18th century.
+The outer gatehouse was constructed in the late 16th century but may be on earlier foundations laid by Sir John Peche, making it potentially one of the first in England built entirely of brick.
 It is a Grade I listed building.

+House

+The house, now known as Lullingstone Castle was built between 1543 and 1580 by Sir Percyvall Hart as Lullingstone House.
+It is a Grade II* listed building in red brick and of three storeys.
+Traces of the original 16th-century building can be seen in the north and east fronts, between which is the remodelled two-storey Queen Anne entrance front of the later Percival Hart and Sir John Dixon Dyke.